ampinzonv/BB2/README.md

 Basically [this library has been around for several years in our laboratory](https://github.com/gibbslab/biobash), as a bunch of routines programmed for common bioinformatics tasks such as dealing with FASTA headers and FQ files, as well as with manipulation of lists of genes etc.

 After years of using this BioBash two things became clear. **First** it was really, really useful and **second**, I found myself re-inventing the wheel  (in BASH!).
 Since there are hundreds of useful and optimized bioinformatics tools, why create something like BioBash?
-Well there are two answers: **First**, not everything has been already done in Bioinformatics, and there is room for a couple of things. **Second**, I found myself , students and  colleagues adapting to the way different tools manipulate files, inputs and outputs, so there was a learning curve in every single tool.
+Well there are two answers: **First**, not everything has been already done in Bioinformatics, and there is room for a couple of things. **Second**, I found myself , students and  colleagues adapting to the way different tools manipulate files or how different tools manage and define inputs and outputs, so there was a learning curve in every single tool.

 ## A matter of consistency and efficiency
-So one of the main aims of BioBash is to have a consistent interface for common analysis in the field, without re-inventing the wheel and in a common ambient for Computational Biologists (e.i.
+So one of the main aims of BioBash is to have a consistent interface for common analysis in the field, without re-inventing the wheel (it is re-using as much code as possible and interfacing already existent tools) and in a common ambient for Computational Biologists (e.i.
 BASH).
-In this regard, on one hand BioBash is a wrapper for several pre-existent bioinformatics tools, such as clustalw, seqtk, BWA, Bowtie, EMBOSS, NCBI-BLAST etc, with a consistent interface for all of them.
-On the other hand it also provides brand new routines for file manipulation and other Bioinformatics-related tasks common in the field (dealing with lists anyone?), and for that regard uses core utils that come with any installation of BASH.
+In this regard, on one hand BioBash is a wrapper for several pre-existent bioinformatics tools, such as clustalw, seqtk, BWA, Bowtie, NCBI-BLAST etc, with a consistent interface for all of them.
+On the other hand it also provides brand new routines for file manipulation and other Bioinformatics-related tasks common in the field (such as dealing with lists), and for that regard uses core utils that come with any installation of BASH.

-For example, if you have a list of genes in a text file and you want to know how many of these are unique genes, and how many are over-represented in the list, one way is to use common core BASH commands such as sort and unique, to obtain that information, OR use the BioBash "bb_get_nr_list" command and forget about all the command line options needed for each program.
+For example, if you have a list of genes in a text file and you want to know how many of these are unique genes, and how many are over-represented in the list, one way is to use common core BASH commands such as sort and unique, to obtain that information, OR use BioBASH and forget about all the command line options needed for each program.

-Another example, if you have two multiple  FASTA files, and you want to BLAST one to each other and see how they match, you can use NCBI-BLAST's formatdb command, create the database, and then use blastp or blastn (or any other variant), perform the alignment (with all the options necessary) and obtain your results.
-OR you can use the bb_blast_seqs commmand from BioBash and then go for a cup of coffee, and let BioBash deal with routes, temporary files, re-naming, threading  etc.
+Another example, if you have two multiple  FASTA files, and you want to BLAST one to each other and see how they match (and perhaps plot the results), you can use NCBI-BLAST's formatdb command, create the database, and then use blastp or blastn (or any other variant), perform the alignment (with all the options necessary) and obtain your results.
+OR you can BioBash and then go for a cup of coffee, and let BioBash deal with routes, temporary files, re-naming, threading, plotting  etc.

 So I believe BioBash can make you more efficient through a consistent interface, all commands in BioBash behave, respond and output  in a similar way, no matter what is happening behind scenes.

+### BioBASH for developers and end-users
+In practice BioBASH can be seen as a library (somehow similar to BioPython or BioPERL) that provides several functions that can be used for the development of new tools or it can be also seen as a end-user set of scripts ready to solve a wide range of bioinformatics tasks.
+Detailed information for both cases is described in the [BioBASH official documentation](https://github.com/ampinzonv/BB2/wiki).

 ## Quick notes about BioBash development
 BB is supported for  other third party libraries  and coding standards worth mentioning.

 ### Third party libraries
-An awesome library call [SHML](https://odb.github.io/shml/) (Shell Markup Language) is used for "stylizing" shell output.
+A library call [SHML](https://odb.github.io/shml/) (Shell Markup Language) is used for "stylizing" shell output.
 All coloring, font sizes, icons, emojis etc., used in our scripts are possible thanks to SHML.

-Another amazing library used behind the scenes by BB is [Bash-Utility](https://github.com/labbots/bash-utility), which provides a series of functions and helpers for Bash programming that saves you much time and effort.
+Another library used behind the scenes by BB is [Bash-Utility](https://github.com/labbots/bash-utility), which provides a series of functions and helpers for Bash programming that saves you much time and effort.

+[Process_optargs](https://sr.ht/~tpapastylianou/process_optargs/) is also used through all BioBASH for managing fucntion flags and key/values.

-Although BB is perhaps the most complete Bash library for Bioinformatics, this is not really a new idea in the community, several other projets under the same name has been started (and abandoned) with the same name, and some of the ideas and even part of the code of these projects was used in the [first version of this library](https://github.com/gibbslab/biobash).
+Although BB is perhaps the most complete Bash library for Bioinformatics, this is not really a new idea in the community, several other projects under the same name has been started (and abandoned) with the same name, and some of the ideas and even part of the code of these projects was used in the [first version of this library](https://github.com/gibbslab/biobash).

 Nevertheless, since the whole idea of BB as a pure Bash scripts for Bioinformatics was switched to Bash interfaces to other tools, it is hard to find pieces of code from other projects here and if so, clarifications are made in documentation for each BB function and/or script that uses them.
 Finally, to my knowledge  the only worth mentioning BioBash project is [Simon Frost's](https://github.com/sdwfrost/biobash) Biobash, really nice scripts although poorly documented.